adamant/adamant.language.reference/basic-types.md

-# Predefined Keyword Types
+# Basic Types

-The predefined keyword types are keywords, but also act as types.
-When the keyword is used in code as a type, it acts as a fully qualified reference to the predefined type.
+The basic types are keywords, but also act as types.
+When the keyword is used in code as a type, it acts as a fully qualified reference to the type.
 To declare an identifier with the same name as one of these, use an escaped name.
 That is, prefix the name with a backslash, for example ``\string``.
-References of an escaped identifier matching a predefined keyword type will apply standard name resolution rules.
-The predefined types are not declared in any namespace, including the global namespace, so an escaped identifier reference will never match to one of the predefined types.
+References of an escaped identifier matching a basic type will apply standard name resolution rules.
+The predefined types are not declared in any namespace, including the global namespace, so an escaped identifier reference will never match to one of the basic types.

 ## `bool`